jppark2/park_assignment1/README.md

 Assignment 1: Drawing App

 Hold down mouse key to draw, release to stop
-Press E to clear board
+//Press E to clear board
-Press S to save a screenshot
+//Press S to save a screenshot